Khaledayman9/Compilers-Algorithms/README.md

  • **The only operations allowed on attributes are assignments, logical operations (&&, ||, !), equality checks (==, !=), and relational checks (<,>, <=, >=)**.

 </details>

+# Tests:
+We have 2 tests for each task named TestsBatch0 and TestsBatch1 respectively, where TestsBatch0 accomodates for Public Test Cases and TestsBatch1 accomodates for Private Test Cases.

+# Technologies:
+- Java
+- Eclipse 2022 Edition
+- ANTLR
+- intelliJ IDEA 2024.1